Art and Science

 Museum of Underwater Sculpture Ayia Napa (MUSAN)

 In May 2022, The Hellenic Centre for Marine Research released a report in the Mediterranean Marine Science Journal outlining the new records of rare species discovered within the Mediterranean Sea.
-Underwater photographer Costas Constantinou from Nicosia, Cyprus and Thodoros E. Kampouris from the Department of Marine Sciences at the University of the Aegean, submitted the supporting evidence of the first record of Scyllaea pelagica Linnaeus, 1758 (Nudibranchia, Scyllaeidae) to be sighted in Cyprus.
-In August 2021, seven individuals of Scyllaea pelagica were observed and photographed from 5 to 7m depth at the Museum of Underwater Sculpture Ayia Napa (MUSAN), at Pernera Beach, Cyprus.
-All specimens were found crawling over the recently stainless-steel underwater sculptures, which is an example of typical behaviour of the species.
+Underwater photographer Costas Constantinou from Nicosia, Cyprus, and Thodoros E. Kampouris from the Department of Marine Sciences at the University of the Aegean submitted evidence documenting the first recorded sighting of Scyllaea pelagica Linnaeus, 1758 (Nudibranchia, Scyllaeidae) in Cyprus.
+In August 2021, they observed and photographed seven individuals of Scyllaea pelagica at depths of 5 to 7 meters at the Museum of Underwater Sculpture Ayia Napa (MUSAN), located at Pernera Beach, Cyprus.
+All specimens crawled over the recently installed stainless-steel underwater sculptures, displaying behaviour typical of the species.

 Sponsoring Partnering Organisations: Municipality of Ayia Napa, Department of Fisheries and Marine Research, Ministry of Tourism.